 I have heard that method 1 will keep the tension better while you are weaving because it is all coming from the same spot.

 It could all be dependent on how evenly you wind, how tight you hold the yarn while winding, or the motion that you use when passing the shuttle through the shed.
-There are so many different factors that could account for these issues – so it’s good to have options to play with.
+There are so many different factors that could account for these issues – so it is good to have options to play with.

 As with most things – do what works for you!

 Regardless of which way you wind the yarn, you will want to use a winder for the best tension and result.
-If you don’t have a bobbin winder then you can use a drill and a dowel rod or just wind it manually.
+If you do not have a bobbin winder then you can use a drill and a dowel rod or just wind it manually.
 Just make sure to be consistent and even for the best results.

 When you load your bobbin into the shuttle make sure to insert it so it feeds from underneath.
 This will ensure the best results.

-No matter the way you decide to wind your weaving shuttle or bobbin just remember to not overfill them and choose the option that works best for your weaving and style.
+No matter the way you decide to wind your weaving shuttle or bobbin just remember to not overfill them and choose the option that works best for your weaving and your style.